-The TRUM states that, in case of an allocation outside an organised market place or outside a booking platform, Data Field (2) should be populated with the code "21X-XXXXXXXXXXX", as issued [deleted] suggested [added] by ENTSOG after consultation with the relevant stakeholders.
+The TRUM states that, in case of an allocation outside an organised market place or outside a booking platform, Data Field (2) should be populated with the code "21X-XXXXXXXXXXXXXX", as suggested by ENTSOG after consultation with the relevant stakeholders.

-If the capacity allocation occurred on a booking platform, different from an organised market place, this field is expected to be populated with the identification code (EIC X-type or ACER code [added]) of the relevant operator of the booking platform.
+If the capacity allocation occurred on a booking platform, different from an organised market place, this field is expected to be populated with the identification code (EIC X-type or ACER code) of the relevant operator of the booking platform.